Dani3lSun/apex-plugin-dropzone/README.md

-#Oracle Apex Region Plugin - Dropzone
+#Oracle APEX Region Plugin - Dropzone
 Dropzone is a region type plugin that allows you to provide nice looking drag’n’drop file uploads.
 It is based on JS Framework dropzone.js (https://github.com/enyo/dropzone).